 Warm browns and deep espresso shades pair perfectly with blue eyes.
 You can use a contrasting palette of warm tones to create a smoky eye like this one here, or you can also use them alone to warm up the lid without any extra work.
 To recreate this look, blend the deeper brown tones into the crease for a dramatic effect, and use the softer, warmer tones on the lid for contrast.

-A simple gold eyeshadow look has Margot Robbie's blue eyes looking phenomenal, and it only takes one eyeshadow to create the look.
+A simple gold eyeshadow look has Leona Lewis's blue eyes looking phenomenal, and it only takes two eyeshadows to create this smoky look.
 Apply a cream eyeshadow in a soft, golden champagne color all over the eyelid, building the shade as you go until your eyes are the center of attention.
 Add a deeper brown shade towards the outer creases, then blend until you have the perfect balance of shine and sultry.

 Mauve is all you need for this eyeshadow look for blue eyes.
 Start by blending a light mauve shadow on the eyelid, and follow up with a deeper version to line the eyes.
 When using eyeshadow as an eyeliner, all you need is an angled brush to help apply it across the lash line.
 You can apply shadow wet or dry depending on your preference and the formula.
 (Some matte eyeshadows won't work as well wet.)
 This Artis Elite Finish Linear 1 Brush helps you to get the perfect line every time.